chronophage/kon-reh/ttrpg/reference/worldbook/metaphysics.md

 - Their metaphysical awareness makes them better at perceiving and working with subtle Echo manipulations

 **Patrons - High End**
-- Aliyah became the "Chained Angel" - lost individual personality, became embodiment of "cursed blessings"
+- Malachai became the "Chained Angel" - lost individual personality, became embodiment of "cursed blessings"
 - Raéyn = embodiment of "tides and change" rather than a person
 - Their power comes from being fundamental forces, but they lose individual agency
 - This explains why Runekeepers must be careful - you're dealing with cosmic forces, not people